-- If possible, plug directly into your internet with an ethernet connection.
-Packet loss is inherent in a wireless connection and directly effects audio and video quality.
+- If possible, plug directly into your Internet router with an ethernet connection.
+Packet loss is inherent in a wireless connection and directly affects your audio and video quality.
 Move closer to your router if plugging into your router isn't an option.

-- Switch wi-fi networks if possible (especially if you are on public or shared network) or ask others to log off.
+- Switch Wi-Fi networks if possible (especially if you are on a public or shared network) or ask others to log off.

 - Disable or remove any browser extensions that might be blocking or slowing down your ability to connect.

 - Switch devices.
-If you're on a mobile device, switch to a computer or laptop if possible.
+If you are using a mobile device, switch to a computer or laptop if possible.